 9. Tum Kamsin Ho Nadaan Ho from Ayee Milan Ki Bela – Saira Bhanu and Rajendra Kumar made a beautiful pair in this romantic film.
 It’s the only film where Dharmendra appeared in a negative role.
 Songs were composed by Shankar Jaikishan, and this teasing number sung by Mohammed Rafi had a female version in Lata’s voice too.
 Hasrat Jaipuri wrote the lyrics.

-10. O Sanam Tere Ho Gayen Hum from Ayee Milan Ki Bela – There is a popular duet in the film sung by Rafi and Lata.
+10. O Sanam Tere Ho Gayen Hum from Ayee Milan Ki Bela – This is a popular duet in the film sung by Rafi and Lata.
 The song was penned by Shailendra.
-The title track penned by Shailendra too got noticed.
+The title track penned by Shailendra also got noticed.
 Tumko Hamari Umar Lag Jaye is a popular Lata solo from the film.

 11. Palkon Ke Peeche Se from Talaash – Rajendra Kumar & Sharmila Tagore remained top stars of 1960s.
 Yet they got opportunity to work together for one movie only.
 It happened only in the late 1960s.
 This high-budget movie released in 1969 had some beautiful songs too.
 Music was composed by S. D. Burman and lyrics penned by Majrooh Sultanpuri.
 The movie had Helen’s sensational and popular cabaret – Karle Pyar Karle, sung by Asha Bhosle.
 The song also featured Rajendra Kumar.

 13. Tumko Bhi To Aisa Kuchh Hota from Aap Aye Bahaar Ayee – It has been only in rare occasions where Kishore Kumar’s voice has been used to record a song for Rajendra Kumar, and hence this beautiful duet sung by Kishore and Lata definitely deserves a position in my list.
 Similar is the case of Laxmikanth Pyarelal, who got associated with this film.
 Rest of the tracks was sung by Rafi.
 The movie also included the popular songs – Mujhe Teri Mohabbat Ka Sahara, Tare Kitne Neel Gagan Pe Tare, Koyel Kyon Gaaye and Poochhe Jo Koi Mujhse.
 In fact all the songs of the movie are timeless classics.
 Kishore has sung for Rajendra Kumar only in three occasions – Aap Aye Bahaar Ayee (1971), Sunehra Sansar (1975) and Aahuti (1978).
-Though 1960s was the glorious era of Jubilee star, and Kishore has been the ghost voice for many popular stars in the era, it took many years for music directors to finally try Kishore’s voice for Jubilee star, and Laxmikanth-Pyarelal was the first one to do so.
+Though 1960s was the glorious era of Jubilee star, it took many years for music directors to finally accept him as a playback singer.
+To use Kishore’s voice for Jubilee star, Laxmikanth-Pyarelal was the first one to do so.